JustinLien/projects/imageGallery/readme.md

 # Image Gallery

-Display a list of images and implment drag/drop feature.
+Display a list of images and implement drag/drop feature.

 Run npm install